- Application Questions

 Q: Is housing guaranteed?

-Housing is not guaranteed, but historically all freshmen who apply and pay the $375 deposit by the May 1 deadline have always received housing.
-Priority is given to freshmen who file by the deadline.
+Housing is not guaranteed, however Seton Hall will set aside 1,150 beds for new students.
+We encourage all incoming students to pay the housing deposit of $375.00 by the May 1 deadline, if not sooner.
+You must also submit a tuition deposit to have your housing deposit considered complete.
 Upper class students must reapply for housing each year and can strengthen their spot on the housing list by earning points.
 Points are earned for strong academics, community service, involvement in campus activities and not getting into trouble.
-However, many upper class students chose not to live on campus and rent houses or apartments with classmates in the local area.
+However, many upper class students choose not to live on campus but choose to rent houses or apartments with classmates in the local area.

 Q: Are freshmen required to live on campus?